Plankton and Karen: In other media

 Plankton and Karen have been featured in various forms of SpongeBob SquarePants merchandise, including video games and action figures.
 In 2006, Ty Inc.'s Beanie Babies introduced a plush toy based on Plankton.
 A Lego building set based on the Chum Bucket, including a Plankton minifigure and his laboratory with Karen, was released in 2007.
 The fourteenth issue of SpongeBob Comics, titled "Plankton Comics," is centered around the Planktons and includes six original stories set at the Chum Bucket.
 The 2013 video game Plankton's Robotic Revenge is Plankton-themed and features Lawrence and Jill Talley reprising their voice roles from the show as Plankton and Karen.

-Plankton and Karen appear in several Nickelodeon crossover works, including 2005's Nicktoons Unite! game and one of its sequels, Nicktoons: Globs of Doom.
-Both games feature the Chum Bucket as a playing location and in the latter, Plankton is a player character.
+Plankton and Karen appear in several Nickelodeon crossover works, including 2005's Nicktoons Unite! game its sequel Nicktoons: Globs of Doom, and the 2023 fighting game Nickelodeon All-Star Brawl 2.
+All three games feature the Chum Bucket as an in-game stage and in the latter two, Plankton is a player character.
 Additionally, Plankton and Karen are both mentioned by Eric Lange (as his character Sikowitz) in "Tori Goes Platinum," an episode of Nickelodeon's sitcom Victorious.

 Sea World Australia's "SpongeBob ParadePants" event, which opened in December 2011, included a float featuring Karen and a talking Plankton.
 In 2015, a recreation of Plankton's laboratory was constructed for a SpongeBob event at the Chiang Kai-shek Memorial Hall in Zhongzheng District, Taipei.
 It included a replica of Karen's monitor, functioning as a television, screening episodes of SpongeBob, and a miniature Plankton statue.